 Most ear infections in dogs last around a week or two after you begin the treatment of choice.
 So once you know your dog’s ear is infected, it’ll most likely be healed in that timeline.

 Natural remedies you can try at home:

 - Green Tea: A natural anti-inflammatory.
-Steep a teabag into hot water and let cool to a lukewarm temperature.
-Grab a sponge and gently squeeze to clean your dog’s ear.
+Steep a tea bag in hot water and let cool to room temperature.
+Grab a clean sponge to soak up some tea and gently squeeze a few drops into your dog’s ear.

 - Vinegar & Water: Vinegar is for itching.
 Just like Oil of Oregano, mix with a bit of water and soak in a cotton ball.
-Gently dab the mixture while you’re cleaning the ear.
+Gently dab to clean the ear.

-While natural remedies aren’t going to make the infection going away, it can absolutely relieve symptoms.
+While natural remedies aren’t going to make the infection go away, it can relieve symptoms.

 Over The Counter (OTC) Remedies

-At the end of the day, your dog’s health of the most important thing.
-If you’re worried about your dog’s symptoms, hop on the line with someone at Airvet, and we’ll be happy to help figure out the severity of the infection – that’s kinda our whole thing!
+At the end of the day, your dog’s health is the most important thing.
+If you’re worried about your dog’s symptoms, connect with a licensed vet on Airvet, and they’ll be happy to help figure out the severity of the infection and guide you on the right path.

 More articles and news

 Pet telehealth is quickly becoming one of the most popular employee benefits.
 And it's no wonder why!
 With 70% of households owning a pet, pet telehealth is relevant for a large majority of employees.
 But pet telehealth is more than just a way to help your employees...